jacobszmon/Git-Info-Pages/docs/01-Git-Fundamentals/03-Staging-Commiting.md

 - **Traceability**: Commit messages clarify code history and aid in debugging.
 - **Collaboration**: They help others understand the intentions behind changes.
 - **Documentation**: They act as a form of source code documentation.
-- **Change Management:**: "Change Logs" based on commits are often shipped with each release.
+- **Change Management:** "Change Logs" based on commits are often shipped with each release.

 **Examples of Good Commit Messages:**